What you will learn in this article:

 My Sleeping Experience with Organix by Intellibed

-I gave Organix by Intellibed a go and within 3 days of sleeping on the bed, my lower back pain was gone.
+I gave Intellibed a go and within 3 days of sleeping on the bed, my lower back pain was gone.

 In fact, I’m writing this article as I’m in the middle of unpacking the house (the mountain house I mentioned I just bought) and in spite of being on my feet for 10 to 12 hours each day, I have zero back pain.
 I’m tired but pain-free.